Heart Rate and Overtraining Issues

 In the end of the training usually I feel, that I could keep on going for a few kilometres at the same pace.

-I am a 28 old male, started to run on a regular basis in last August 2008.
+I am a 28 old male, started to run on a regular basis about six months ago.
 The HR device must work fine, as I tested it on several friends and family members and it’s never displayed any nonsense.

 Is that possible that my HR zones are not defined correctly and located at a higher range, or I run “too fast” and should slow down, or any other possibilities?